PapaButze/Steam_Dedicated_Server_GUI/README.md

 ## Functions Overview

+### `update_new_players()`
+The server will say hello to every new player by broadcasting a welcome message.
+This feature uses the RCON command to send personalized messages as players join.

 ### `run_command(command)`
 Executes a shell command and captures the output.
 Used for running external commands like SteamCMD.